MFHava/PTL/Readme.md

 Requirements
 ============
-The PTL requires a conformant C++17 implementation and header-only Boost libraries.
+The PTL requires a conformant C++17 implementation.
 The included unit tests depend on CMake and Boost.Test.

 Historical Note